RodrigoCossi/NetworkScanner/README.md

-# Quick Start Guide - Network Scanner
+# Network Scanner

-## For online teachers and professionals alike, who need to ensure a good internet connection to video call platforms.
+### For remote educators and professionals, who need to ensure a good internet connection for video conferencing platforms.

 ### The Problem being solved
-Helping online professionals suffering with bad internet connection, NetworkScanner and NetworkScannerPro help to troubleshoot internet problems with a simple double click.
-The two scanners available in this repository run industry standard tests to check the connection to the ISP (Internet Service Provider) and to the online/streaming platform.
-Assessing the quality, speed and stability of their connection.
+Helping online professionals suffering with bad internet connection, `NetworkScanner` and `NetworkScannerPro` help to troubleshoot internet problems with a simple double click.
+The two scanners available in this repository run industry standard tests to check the connection to the ISP (Internet Service Provider) and to the online/streaming platform, assessing the quality, speed, and stability of their connection.
 The scanners generate reports after every execution, helping IT teams diagnose deeper network issues and helping solve disputes.

 ## 🚀 Quick Start